Toryglen

-History and location
+Overview

+Etymology

 The name 'Torryglen' first appeared on maps in the late 18th century and was a small farmhouse in the north of the present day territory.

+Geography

 The area is broadly defined as between the major railway lines to the north, Curtis Avenue to the south and Aikenhead Road to the west.
 The eastern boundary where Glasgow meets South Lanarkshire (the Rutherglen neighbourhoods of Burnhill and Newfield) is difficult to observe from ground level as it involves houses backing onto one another right up to the border in most places.
 However, as this is a major administrative divide it is clearly marked on maps, with the street names also changing, e.g. Newfield Place becomes Ardnahoe Avenue.